Courtney Ford: Career

 Ford described her career as stagnant for the ten years preceding 2008, in which she considered ceasing work as an actress.
 However, during what she considered to be her last audition, Ford was cast to play reporter Christine Hill on Showtime's television series Dexter.

-She has been cast on the hit HBO series True Blood as Portia Bellefleur, Andy Bellefleur's sister.
+She appeared on the HBO series True Blood as Portia Bellefleur, Andy Bellefleur's sister.
 She was a recurring cast member in the fourth season.
 In the game series Gears of War, she voices Maria Santiago, the lost wife of the character Dom.
 In Fallout 4 (2015), Ford voices Piper Wright, a potential companion and the Editor-in-Chief of Diamond City's newspaper, Publick Occurrences.

 She also appeared in the ninth episode of season four of How I Met Your Mother titled "The Naked Man" and The Big Bang Theory season five episode "The Good Guy Fluctuation".

 Ford first appeared as Nora Darhk, the daughter of Damien Darhk in the Legends of Tomorrow episode "Return of the Mack".
 She was promoted to series regular prior to the start of season 4.
-Her husband Brandon Routh was already a series regular since the show began.
+Her (now ex-) husband Brandon Routh was already a series regular since the show began.
 In August 2019, it was announced that Ford and Routh, whose characters had become romantically linked at this point, would depart Legends of Tomorrow during the fifth season.
 Their final episode as series regulars was "Romeo v Juliet: Dawn of Justness".
 They would return for the show's one hundredth episode, as well as separate episodes of The Flashs "Armageddon" event, Ford in part five.